austintnguyen/cse15l-lab-reports/lab-report-4-week-7.md

 ```
 /File[] <Enter>
 ```
+Find the first instance of "File[]" in the file.
 ![Image](vim1.png)
 ```
 i <Enter> <Escape> k
 ```
+Enter insert mode and create an extra line.
+Exit out of insert mode.
+Then moves cursor up one line.
 ![Image](vim2.png)
 ```
 i System.out.println(f.toString() + “.
 It is a directory.”); <Escape> :wq <Enter>
 ```
+Enter insert mode.
+Add a print statement that gets the name of the directory and states that it is a directory.
+Then exit out of insert mode and save the changes.
 ![Image](vim3.png)

 ## Part 2